syzygy608/TAICA_DL_Labs/Lab2/report.md

 The original U-Net uses unpadded 3×3 convolutions, causing the output (e.g., 388×388) to be smaller than the input (e.g., 572×572), which mismatches the ground truth size (e.g., 1024×1024) and complicates training.
 I addressed this by switching to padded convolutions (padding=1), ensuring the output matches the input size (e.g., 1024×1024).
 This practical modification eliminates preprocessing needs, enhancing U-Net’s usability while preserving its core functionality.

 After initial training, I observed suboptimal results, likely due to overfitting and unstable feature learning.
 To address this, I modified the U-Net by adding Dropout (p=0.5) to the bottleneck layer to regularize the network and reduce overfitting.
 Additionally, I introduced BatchNorm after each convolution to normalize activations, improving training stability and convergence.
-These common techniques significantly enhanced the model’s segmentation performance.
+These common techniques significantly enhanced the model’s segmentation performance and robustness.
+The enhancements are mentioned in the paper of Deep Residual Learning for Image Recognition (ResNet), althought the paper said that dropout is not used in the ResNet model, I still use dropout in the bottleneck to prevent overfitting because the dataset is small.

+### ResNet34+Unet

-### Resnet34+Unet
+### Initialization

+For both ResNet and U-Net, I initialized the weights using He initialization, which is mentioned in the paper of [Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification](https://arxiv.org/abs/1502.01852).
+He initialization is designed for ReLU activation functions, preventing vanishing or exploding gradients and improving convergence speed and performance.
+I used the default initialization in PyTorch, which implements He initialization for ReLU by default, ensuring optimal weight initialization for both models.

 ### Model Training